 Most hens cope well and snooze through the festivities but some hens do suffer from stress and often the shock of loud explosions can stop them from laying or cause shell deformities.
 In extreme cases, hens have been known to smother other hens in their panic.

-Commercial farmers have reported losses in their sheds due to helicopters flying over and even the burner on a hot air balloon being opened up.
-This shows that hens do not like such disturbances.
+Commercial farmers have reported losses in their sheds due to helicopters flying over and even the burner on a hot air balloon being opened up, proving hens really do not like disturbances.

 How can I help my hens during fireworks displays?